dad98253/findwords/README.md

 original (raw) list and removes the words that are in common between the two lists.
 What remains should be a list of correctly spelled words (displayed to stdout).

+Note that the above sequence will generate a number of false positives (particularly for words of one or two characters).
+These can be easily identified by a quick (human) scan of the final list.